ucsb-cs56-m18/Google-API-usage-example/README.md

   * now it's the fun part...
 Time to implement your own design!

-    * the documentations built by API developers are always a good resources
+    * the documentations built by API developers are always good resources

     * in our case: https://developers.google.com/calendar/concepts/events-calendars

-    * a few good practices we would like to recommend are:
+    * In general, a few good practices we would like to recommend are:
       * stop panicking and divide your tasks among group members
       in this way, you will know what to do (or more frankly, what to google first)
-      * keep everyone on track: organize your tasks and issues with simple project boards
+      * keep everyone on track: organize your tasks and issues with simple project boards shared by the entire team
         * try "Projects" (next to "Pull Request") in GitHub repo if you think it will help
       * communicate and make mutual understanding & agreements
       * work on the most important features first

 * #### As always, happy coding!
-You are making something great! ;)
+You are about to make something great and someone WOW! ;)

 # Some git repos that might be helpful